Schooling Jacks at Blue Corner

 These guys came close...very exciting.

-Driving towards the commotion it became clear that multiple animals were involved and as soon as the boat stopped the divers were in.
+became clear that multiple animals were involved and as soon as the boat stopped the divers were in.
 Like fast fighter jets, the Devil rays shot past in close formation.
 Open water, no bottom and half a dozen inquisitive (they're usually very shy, apparently) devil rays meant one of the most memorable snorkel/dives of Simon and Lauren's lives.

 Lunch was cooked by the ship's chefs on Ulong island - of "Survivor Palau" fame.
 An amazing place, but they call the rats "coconut squirrels" so as to not frighten the tourists.
 There were many squirrels.
 Ulong is typical of tropical island paradise, with white sand beaches, palms, coconuts, large tropical flowers, and shallow turquise waters.
 Simon and Lauren enjoyed a nap on the beach before another dive.

 Silas Corner was similar to Blue Corner except the current was even stronger and a very strong and potentially deadly downcurrent at the edge of the reef wall saw Simon clinging to the Coral for 15 mins or so hoping Lauren hadn't been swept over the edge to oblivion (she was safe, but concerned for Simon's whereabouts).
-The divers had never been in such strong current before,
+The divers had never been in such strong current before, and even the reef hooks

 Simon and Sea Turtle